Stress is the feeling of being under too much mental or emotional pressure.

 However in many cases, it may be very difficut, or impossible, or simply unwise, to remove the stressors.
 For example, advising a stressed out highly paid business executive that he needs to resign from his well paid job might well create far more stress for him when he finds he is faced with the challenge of trying to continue his existing lifestyle whilst on a greatly reduced income.

-Many of the symptoms created by stress are identical to those symptoms associated with anxiety disorder, and with increasing levels of stress many of the symptoms of stress will become worse in severity, in terms of:
+Many of the symptoms created by stress are identical to those symptoms associated with anxiety disorder, and with increasing levels of stress many of the symptoms of stress will become worse in severity, in terms of increasing:

-Therapy can treat the underlying anxiety disorder so that the person will change such that they develop a new 'psychological stress resilience' such that they now improve their ability to successfully adapt to life tasks in the face of social disadvantage or highly adverse conditions, such as family or relationship problems, health problems, or workplace and financial worries, among others.
+Therapy can treat the underlying anxiety that creates the symptoms of stress, so that the person will change such that they develop a new, improved, 'psychological stress resilience', such that they now improve their ability to successfully adapt to life tasks in the face of social disadvantage or highly adverse conditions, such as family or relationship problems, health problems, or workplace and financial worries, among others.

-Hypnosis, Hypnotherapy Psychotherapy and Counselling can be used in combination to successfully help people cope with stress with confidence.
+Stress management therapy treatment at The Surrey Hypnotherapy Clinic uses a combination of Hypnosis, Hypnotherapy, Psychotherapy and Counselling to successfully help people cope with stress with confidence.

 YOUR NEXT STEP...